ftisiot/ftisiot-website/content/posts/dbf-to-postgresql-python.md

 - PostgreSQL
 ---

 Some time ago I found an interesting database file suffix I never faced before: the `.dbf` and saw aroung that it was first introduced in 1983 with dBASE II.
-This article showcases how we can automatically generate the SQL counterpart using Python and [dbfread](https://dbfread.readthedocs.io/en/latest/exporting_data.html#dataset-sql).
+This article showcases how we can automatically generate the PostgreSQL table and fill it with data using Python and [dbfread](https://dbfread.readthedocs.io/en/latest/exporting_data.html#dataset-sql).

 <!--more-->